 For men a solid dark suit that fits really well with a lighter coloured shirt and a dark tie works well.
 Darker shades generally work best, but not necessarily black.
 Navy, dark grey, dark browns or deep greens are best.
 Take your eye colour into consideration as well and discuss the colour of your suit and the type of background you envisage with me so that we can co-ordinate this beforehand.
 Men sometimes prefer a no-jacket casual look.
 For this type of shot, bring solid coloured long sleeve shirts, ironed and on a hanger.
 Please make sure shirts are comfortable as I will be posing you and need you to be able to stretch forward, cross arms etc. You can then change just before your session.

 Women look very professional in a tailored suit and light blouse.
 Make sure your blouse sleeves are not too tight, you should be able to cross your arms comfortably.
-Typically the shots are from the waist up, but if you want to consider having a full length as well, make sure trousers, skirts and shoes are well matched and usually darker is better.
+Typically the shots are from the waist up, but if you want to consider having a full length as well, make sure trousers, skirts and shoes are well matched and darker or in same colour tone as your top.Avoid white trousers or a very contrasting colour from the top - usually darker is better.
 Low necklines are best avoided.
 Make sure you are wearing suitable jewellery and nail varnish that goes with the look you are trying to create.

 If we are photographing your staff team, it is very important to brief them long in advance as to what you would like them to wear for their headshots.
 Remember if your staff wear uniform to make sure that they all have the uniform or that you have spare jackets or shirts available on the day in case someone has forgotten.

 Steer clear of stripes, flowers, plaids, checks, and any other prints and patterns that will detract from your headshot.
 If possible do not wear any flesh coloured clothes or yellow, no bright white or peach.
 Also be careful of light grey suits etc as it can make skin look washed out.